Posted in People

 - Law and Economics

-Robert Hahn is director of economics and a professor at the Smith School of Enterprise and Environment at the University of Oxford.
+Robert Hahn is director of economics and a professor at the Smith School of Enterprise and Environment at the University of Oxford (new window).
 He also is an associate at Nuffield College, a senior policy scholar at the Georgetown Center for Business and Public Policy, and a Robert Schuman Fellow at the European University Institute.

 From 1999 to 2008, Hahn served as the director of the AEI-Brookings Joint Center, a leader in policy research in law and economics, regulation, and antitrust.
 Previously, he worked for the U.S. President’s Council of Economic Advisers, where he helped design the market-based cap-and-trade system for limiting smokestack sulfur emissions at minimum cost to industry.
 He also has served on the faculties of Harvard University and Carnegie Mellon University.